47 Fun Outdoor Activities for Kids

 7. Set up camp anywhere with this vibrant Stars and Chevron Play Tent », ideal for protecting your little ones in the sun.
 Plus it comes with a handy carry case, so it’s perfect for out and about!

-8. Some lovely ideas over at The Artful Parent » for Sandcasting with Plaster of Paris – a fun activity to have up your sleeve for when the kids get tired of the sea.
+8. Some lovely ideas over at Crafts by Amanda for Sandcasting on the beach with Plaster of Paris – a fun activity to have up your sleeve for when the kids get tired of the sea.

 9. Sand slime is an excellent science and sensory play all in one fun activity.
 Using simple ingredients this recipe by Milk and Cuddles » is guaranteed to be a hit with the kids!